Subword Modeling

 Submissions will be evaluated using two metrics:

-To obtain full credit, the student’s model must achieve and exact match rate at least as high as and a phoneme error rate at least as low as the instructor-provided baselie system.
-Partial credit will be awarded based on a linear function ofthe difference between the student’s and the baseline system’s scores.
+To obtain full credit, the student’s model must achieve and exact match rate at least as high as and a phoneme error rate at least as low as the instructor-provided baseline system.
+Partial credit will be awarded based on a linear function of the difference between the student’s and the baseline system’s scores.
+Submit your predictions to the autograder as a list of outputs, where each line is one prediction.
+Name this file test.txt.